114th Fighter Wing trains with AWACS Reserve Squadron

-A 970th Airborne Air Control Squadron E-3 Sentry Airborne Warning and Control System taxis during a joint training exercise with the 114th Fighter Wing at Joe Foss Field, South Dakota on Aug.
-15, 2020.
+970th Airborne Air Control Squadron and 513th Maintenance Group reserve Airmen from Tinker Air Force Base, Oklahoma conducted joint training with the 114th Fighter Wing at Joe Foss Field, South Dakota on Aug.
+15-16, 2020.
 The joint training allowed pilots, maintainers and operators of the E-3 Sentry Airborne Warning and Control System AWACS to work directly with F-16 pilots and maintainers to maintain mission readiness.

-(U.S. Air National Guard photo by Tech.
-Sgt.
-Duane Duimstra)
+“We’re having to work in a different environment,” said Master Sgt.
+Chris Parker, an Aircraft Structural Maintainer of the 513th Maintenance Squadron.
+“This is as close as we can get to being deployed.”

+The exercise gave the airmen a chance to work as if they were in a deployed environment.
+The AWACS aircrew and F-16 pilots got a rare chance to directly interact with each other.
+The 513th maintainers also got a chance to work in an unfamiliar environment.

 |Date Taken: